distkv-project/drpc/README.md

 # drpc
-DRPC is a high performance RPC framework with multiple-languages server and client.
+The next generation RPC framework.

 ## Project Description
 `DRPC` is a high performance RPC framework, which aims to help users build their networking communications easily.
 The biggest feature to distinguish with other RPC frameworks is it supports multiple languages server.

 ## Awesome Features
-- Support multiple languages server
+- Multiple languages server and client
-- Support Asynchronous server
+- Asynchronous services in server
-- Support multiple languages client
 - Dynamic registration for service
 - The ability for order preserving
+- High performance and easy to use

 ## Quick Started
 TODO